EduardKarnaukh/lamassu-id003/README.md

 lamassu-id003
 =============

-A library that communicates with a bill validator vi the id003 protocol.
+A library that communicates with a bill validator via the id003 protocol.